SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 Wait for like 5 minutes until all resources are created

-This CFT needs to run for at least 24 hours to let Anomaly Engine getting solid base line profiles
+CFT needs to run for **at least 24 hours** to let Anomaly Engine getting solid base line profiles

 After running the CFT you should see:
 ![Cloud formation after running](img/CFT.png)